jeffsbaker/encrypter/README.md

 # encrypter
 Cool Encrypter.
-Encrypt and decrypt text right before your eyes like in spy movies Is this for real?
+Encrypt and decrypt text right before your eyes like in spy movies.

+Is this for real?